julianjohannesen/modern-css-reset-annotated/README.md

 ## Why fork the original project?

-1. To provide additional information on CSS resets for those unfamiliar with them and to do that inline via comments in the source file

-2. To provide a quick reference that more experienced users can refer to to refresh themselves as to why a certain property has a certain value
+1. To provide additional information on CSS resets for those unfamiliar with them and to provide a quick reference that more experienced users can refer to to refresh themselves as to why a certain property has a certain value

+2. To offer a problem/solution format for quick and easy review of each reset item

+3. To accomplish the above items via comments in the source file, rather than a second document

-3. To provide dated citations that are both authoratative and **recent**.
+4. To provide citations that are both authoratative and **dated**.
 I often wonder whether a best practice is still a best practice.
 Knowing the source of the practice and the date it was created is very helpful in that regard.

 ## Is a reset really necessary?